pscheyer/Bulltipeer/README.md

 ###Sharing Files
 Declare and instantiate `AppDelegate *appDelegate` in `FileSharingViewController.m'.
 Declare it in private section within the interface, instantiate it in `viewDidLoad`.

+20150924 2143CST
+create a private method to take the sample files from the application bundle and copy them to the documents directory.
+Declare the method and an NSString object to keep the documents directory path.